 GeneCards Summary for KCNT1 Gene

 KCNT1 (Potassium Sodium-Activated Channel Subfamily T Member 1) is a Protein Coding gene.
 Diseases associated with KCNT1 include Epilepsy, Nocturnal Frontal Lobe, 5 and Epileptic Encephalopathy, Early Infantile, 14.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
+Among its related pathways are Sweet Taste Signaling and Hepatic ABC Transporters.
 GO annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNU1.
+An important paralog of this gene is KCNT2.

 UniProtKB/Swiss-Prot for KCNT1 Gene

 Outwardly rectifying potassium channel subunit that may coassemble with other Slo-type channel subunits.
 Activated by high intracellular sodium or chloride levels.
 Activated upon stimulation of G-protein coupled receptors, such as CHRM1 and GRIA1.
 May be regulated by calcium in the absence of sodium ions (in vitro) (By similarity).

 Calcium (Ca2+) -activated potassium channels (KCa) are a group of 6/7-TM ion channels that selectively transport K+ ions across biological membranes.
 They are broadly classified into three subtypes: SK, IK and BK channels (small, intermediate and big conductance).